InterLinked1/phreakscript/phreaknet.1.md

 **install**
 : Install or upgrade Asterisk.
 This is the primary command provided by PhreakScript.

+**source**
+: Download and patch source code only, without building or installing.
+This operates on the current working directory.

 **dahdi**
 : Install or upgrade DAHDI (only).
 Generally this command does not need to be used.
 To install Asterisk with DAHDI, use the install command and provide the -d or --dahdi option instead.